spences10/blog.scottspence.me/posts/2018/2018-12-31-react-context-api/index.md

 ```

 The `keyframes` helper will need to be imported alongside the
-`themeProvider` for the animation on the react logo.
+`ThemeProvider` for the animation on the react logo.

 ```js
 const rotate360 = keyframes`